RobSiano/AzConvertV1toV2Disks/README.md

 7. 4.
 Review Script Execution in terminal or log file.

 Considerations:
-For a more targeted approach, please consider using a resource graph query to search for qualifying disks and then modifying this code to take in a .CSV file as an input instead.
-You would then loop through each line sorted by subscription to target only the disks you prefer to upgrade.
+For a more targeted approach, please consider using the CSV import Option 2 instead.
 Also consider re-enabling double encryption if required via code.
 Please read the disclaimer at the top of the AzConvertV1toV2Disks.ps1 before executing the code.